 It has taken me decades to find the courage to talk about my own personal journey through my mother's mental illness.
 Dealing with it day to day was hard enough.
 It was a different time and place, and people did not expose a mentally ill relative's condition to the world.
 The stigma, the shame, the confusion not only affected the patient but also the family.
 It took us all from the normal social existence into the darkness of oblivion where we hid ourselves, not just from the outside world, but also from each other and ourselves.
 We were knit together as a family, close in the crisis, yet becoming lonely in our spirits.
-Crushing loneliness in the knowledge that this was going to be a long, winding road taking us all through labyrinths of my mother's mind that lived torments that only it knew, but the horror of those torments was felt by all of us.
+There was crushing loneliness in the knowledge that this was going to be a long, winding road taking us all through labyrinths of my mother's mind that lived torments that only it knew, but the horror of those torments was felt by all of us.

-My mother - a woman of tremendous courage and robust in health, who prided herself on never even catching a cold - was an epitome of sacrifice and service.
-My parents loved each other, and my father doted on her.
+My mother - a woman of tremendous courage and robust in health, who prided herself on never even catching a cold, was an epitome of sacrifice and service.
+My parents loved each other and my father doted on her.
 She was the strong one, the resilient one, the one who rose at dawn and went to bed only after all of her family, husband and 3 children had been dutifully taken care of and tended to.
 We were a middle-class family with my father being the sole breadwinner.
 My mother dedicated herself to our physical, emotional and educational needs, ensuring each one of us received the best our means would allow.
 Life was stressful as those means were limited, yet still reflected the energy and vitality of a purposeful life, but what was to follow, unbeknownst at the time, would rob us of all peace and become a hell in which stress can only be defined as a particle.
 We were always surrounded by relatives and friends of the family who would gather every weekend to feast upon my mother's deliciously prepared meals.
 We would play games and life was normal.

 Night Falls Upon Our Lives

-To cut a long story short, the sudden and catastrophic change that occurred one night, when I was 10 years old, changed our lives forever.
+To cut a long story short, the sudden and catastrophic change that occurred one night, when I was ten years old, changed our lives forever.
 It happened, or seemed to happen, overnight, although subsequently we realized signs had been there before.
-Having concluded our day, we were handed our nightcaps by my mother, which was a warm cup of milk for each before bedtime.
+Having concluded our day, we were handed our non-alcoholic nightcaps by my mother, which was a warm cup of milk for each before bedtime.
 Minutes later, my father shrieked and called out for help.

 Torn Apart, Yet Clinging Together

-After the period of the initial shock came despair and increasing withdrawal from the world outside.
+After a period of initial shock came despair and increasing withdrawal from the world outside.
 I was young and couldn't explain why school seemed so distant, so meaningless when I could not play with my friends as I had done before, I couldn't even talk to them as I had done before.
 Gone was the frivolity and frolic of childhood and I was forced to grow up long before my time.
 I could no longer invite friends over because home had become a cauldron of some vicious brew that carried its toxic fumes into its very walls.
 The woman I loved as my mother had become unrecognizable.
 I searched for her every time I looked at her, and could only discern her when I could see past the illness into the very depths of her eyes.
 There it was that I still saw the love, but the anchor and guidance, the rock that supported me, was gone.
 Besides the really close relatives and a few friends, our party days were over.
 We drifted into social oblivion and the world soon forgot us.

 Don't Lose Sight of Your Silver Lining